Member Compass Video Overviews:

 Keep in mind, this is the dashboard for a test account (and primary contact of a company), so a particular member may not have these exact sections.

 The Pay Balance tab shows transactions that have been billed to the member.
-Primary Contacts, Billing Contacts, and those with management access will also be able to see open balances for their company and other related contacts of the company.
+Primary Contacts, Billing Contacts, and those with management access will also be able to see open balances for their company, all sub-companies, and related people.

 By default, everyone will have an Account History tab that will show transactions that have been billed to them.
 Here, members can view transactions, pay invoices, or print transactions in bulk.

-Primary Contacts, Billing Contacts, and those with management access will also be able to see transactions billed to their company and other related contacts of the company.
+Primary Contacts, Billing Contacts, and those with management access will also be able to see transactions billed to their company, all sub-companies, and other related contacts of the company.